LidkeLab/BaGoL/README.md

 MAPN:
 Structure containing some results:
    X:      Vector of found emitter X positions (nm),
    Y:      Vector of found emitter Y positions (nm),
    X_SE:   Vector of precisions for found X emitter positions (nm),
    Y_SE:   Vector of precisions for found Y emitter positions (nm),
+   AlphaX: Vector of found X-drift velocities for each emitter (nm/frame),
+   AlphaY: Vector of found Y-drift velocities for each emitter (nm/frame),
    Nmean:  Vector of mean number of localizations allocated to each found emitter.

 PImage:
 Posterior image